 2.2.
 Riskless Consumer Choice.
 In this subsection, we consider our primary application: riskless consumer choice.
-The four models are introduced formally, and each is shown to be CTM.
-Figure 1 plots their indifference curves and categories, with darker lines indicating higher utility.
+To show how different models fit into our framework, we first define psychologically relevant categories for each model and then map them to a category function.
+For the purpose of illustration, Figure 1 plots their indifference curves and categories, with darker lines indicating higher utility.